Yoshiko Kawashima: Capture, trial and execution

 After the end of the war, on 11 November 1945, a news agency reported that "a long sought-for beauty in male costume was arrested in Beijing by counter-intelligence officers".
-She was held at Hebei Model Prison.
+Kawashima was held at Hebei Model Prison.

-The Supreme Court of Hebei originally addressed Kawashima as "Chuandao Fangzi" (the Chinese pronunciation of her Japanese name's kanji).
-When her trial began a month later, Kawashima identified herself by her Chinese name, "Jin Bihui", which eventually became the name court officials used.
-However, in accordance with her lawyers' strategy to deflect her charge of treason, she gradually began to emphasise a Japanese or Manchu banner identity.
-The court rejected the defence's bid to have her tried as a war criminal rather than as a domestic traitor, based on a combination of jus sanguinis and Kawashima's failure to formally renounce her citizenship through China's Department of Civil Affairs.
+The Supreme Court of Hebei originally addressed Kawashima as "Chuandao Fangzi" (the Chinese pronunciation of their Japanese name's kanji).
+When Kawashima's trial began a month later, Kawashima identified themself by their Chinese name, "Jin Bihui", which eventually became the name court officials used.
+However, in accordance with Kawashima's lawyers' strategy to deflect Kawashima's charge of treason, Kawashima gradually began to emphasise a Japanese or Manchu banner identity.
+The court rejected the defence's bid to have Kawashima tried as a war criminal rather than as a domestic traitor, based on a combination of jus sanguinis and Kawashima's failure to formally renounce their citizenship through China's Department of Civil Affairs.

-Charged with treason as a hanjian on 20 October 1947, she was executed by a bullet shot into the back of her head on 25 March 1948, and her body was later put on public display.
+Charged with treason as a hanjian on 20 October 1947, Kawashima was executed by a bullet shot into the back of their head on 25 March 1948, and their body was later put on public display.

-Her body was collected by a Japanese monk to be cremated.
-Her remains were sent back to her adoptive family and later buried at Shōrinji temple in Matsumoto, Nagano Prefecture, Japan.
+Kawashima's body was collected by a Japanese monk to be cremated.
+Kawashima's remains were sent back to their adoptive family and later buried at Shōrinji temple in Matsumoto, Nagano Prefecture, Japan.